Giladk6/Portfolio/5.IaC-Project-SCM-AWS_EKS-Terraform/README.md

 terraform plan -out planfile
 terraform apply

-AWS infrastructure will get build in some time.
+The AWS infrastructure will be built in 10-20 minutes.